mineshaftgap/d4m-nfs/README.md

 ```

 In all likelihood this is not what you want.
 The location /Volumes on a Mac is actually just a symlink to /, and it is never good to export a symlink.
 On top of that, with NFS, you can not export child directories which are on the same file system, and since both /Users and /private this could cause problems.
 You probably will need have to clean up your /etc/exports to remove all the lines from # d4m-nfs exports down.

+Please keep in mind that since NFS is the underlying glue that is this project, that all rules of NFS must be followed.
+Unlike Docker which creates the directory for you, if it doesn't exist, NFS needs it to exist.
+Since NFS and Docker have no idea of the other, it is up to you to create the skeleton directory structure for bootstrap.
+The way in which I often bootstrap is start up a stack normally without using NFS, use docker cp to get what the containers of docker had made, and then use that copied directory to map it via a Docker volume.

+You may also want to check on the latest file system changes that the Docker team is working on: https://blog.docker.com/2017/05/user-guided-caching-in-docker-for-mac/

 # Use Stable Docker for Mac channel